top of page

 Maiem: Songs from the Torres Strait Islands

-Following the overwhelming success and positive feedback from last year's Boîte Schools Chorus production of 'Maiem: Songs of The Torres Strait', we are delighted to extend an invitation to adults to join us for an equally captivating experience, performing at the prominent Melbourne Recital Centre as well as Terminus Theatre in Ballarat.
+Following the overwhelming success and positive feedback from the Boîte Schools Chorus 2023 production of 'Maiem: Songs of The Torres Strait', we were delighted to extend the invitation to adults in 2024 to join us for an equally captivating experience, performing at the prominent Melbourne Recital Centre and Terminus Theatre in Ballarat.

-Led by Choir Director Stella Savy and Artistic Director Deb Lowah Clark this project celebrates the vibrant culture and history of the Torres Strait Islands.
-Special Guests to be announced.
+Led by Choir Director Stella Savy and Artistic Director Deb Lowah Clark this project celebrated the vibrant culture and history of the Torres Strait Islands.
+Christine Anu made a special guest appearance exclusively at the Melbourne Recital Centre Concert.

 Maiem 2023 on SBS World News!